Myoxsis/SkyBook/README.md

 # SkyBook

-SkyBook is a simple flight logbook mobile app built with Flutter.
-It lets you record flights and keep notes about each one.
-Data is stored offline in a local SQLite database using the `sqflite` package.
+SkyBook is a lightweight flight logbook built with Flutter.
+Record your flights and notes, track stats and achievements, all stored offline in a local SQLite database via the `sqflite` package.

 ## Features